lucasgneccoh/MC_IASD/README.md

 If you want to play against one of the algorithms, launch the script `GUI_oni.py`.
 The parameters you can pass to this script are

 ```
-  --enemy    Select the enemy AI to play against from the options available (--help see them)
+  --enemy    Select the enemy AI to play against from the options available (use --help to see them)
   --n        Budget for the AI
   --play_as  red or blue (red plays first)
 ```